 Step 2Import Apple Music Tracks to Sidify

 Click the "Add" button, and you'll see a pop-up dialog that shows you your entire iTunes library.
-Tick the audio files that you'd like to get as MP3/AAC/WAV/FLAC/AIFF files and click "OK" button to add them to Sidify.
+Tick the audio files that you'd like to get as MP3/AAC/WAV/FLAC/AIFF/ALAC files and click "OK" button to add them to Sidify.

 Step 3Adjust Output Setting

 Click the "Settings" button on the upper right.
 Here you can choose output formats (MP3, AAC, WAV, FLAC, AIFF), output quality(Low, Medium, High, Very High 320kbps) , output folder and how you like the audio files to be organized and so on.
 If you don't change the output path, the output audio files will be saved under the default folder.

 Step 4Start Conversion

 After the conversion is done, you can find the converted audio files by clicking the "Converted" button or directly go to the output folder that you set in the previous step.
 All ID3 tags, including artist, album, year, track number and genre, are preserved in the output audios.

 Step 5Transfer Apple Music to USB for Streaming on Linux